 - a lack of empathy for others

-The way that people with NPD see themselves can be sharply different from the way others see them.
+How people with NPD see themselves can be very different from how others see them.

 - craving attention and admiration